-CIC programs (excluding Rubles) are approved for continuing education credits in all states.
 Continuing Education Credits and Registration Fee for this CIC program are indicated in the registration box above.
 Please note, all participants must present photo identification to the registrar when checking-in at the program location.

 CIC Institute participants are encouraged to contact the Glenmont National Alliance Committee with recommendations, comments and concerns about the programs.